 Spring fever often comes with a rise in distractions.
 Stay proactive!

 - Reinforce Routines: Consistency is key.
-Revisit classroom rules and expectations as a refresher.
+Try to revisit classroom rules and expectations as a refresher every once in a while.

 - Flexible Seating: Allow students to choose seating arrangements during specific activities to give them a sense of autonomy.